 The best way to keep your research data safe is to consistently back it up.
 Backups can protect your data from hardware failures, thefts, software faults and more.
 You will need to think about what to backup, in what format, how many copies to keep, how long to keep them for, how frequently you back-up and how often you take a snapshot of the data to preserve an “instance in time”.
 It is also important to assign responsibilities for data storage and backup: always make sure that someone in the team knows it is their job to check that data exists and is safeguarded.
 Perhaps most important of all is to test your backup procedures to make sure the data is actually being backed up and that it is recoverable should a disaster happen.
 Your organisation might have a strategy in place to manage backups, so check with relevant IT specialists.
 Alternatively, there are tools that can help you back up research data more efficiently via automated workflows.
 Note that backup should not be confused with data preservation!

 When backing up your research, you need to think about how to protect personally identifiable information (e.g. racial or ethnic origin, political opinions, religious beliefs).
 Try to create as few copies of personal data as possible, which reduces security concerns and makes it easier to destroy the backed-up data when the project ends.

 The storage location of personally identifiable information is equally important.
-For instance, data protection regulation may require that you keep it in the EEC (note that many cloud services are not based in Europe).
-It is also paramount that you consider the security of such information, who might gain access, how they might gain access and the consequences should this happen.
+It is also paramount that you consider the security of such information, who might gain access, how they might gain access and the consequences if this should happen.